-The decision to end our relationship was rooted in self-awareness and for that I am so fiercely proud.
+The decision to end our engagement was rooted in self-awareness and for that I am so fiercely proud.
 I’m proud of us for being mature and respectful, even though I feel broken, flawed, and slightly crazy in my own skin right now.
 Some people live their whole lives going through the motions, but we’ve made the decision not to succumb to that and we’re going to be better people for it in the end.

 Around this time last year, I meditated on the growth I wanted to experience in 2016, I just didn’t expect to grow in this type of way.